JonasToth/jonastoth.github.io/content/posts/debug_fission_using_mold.md

 >
 > section '.gnu_debuglink' has the NOBITS type - its contents are unreliable.
 ```
-Once the build is properly configured--adding the flags could be done in the build system itself instead of passing them from the outside--the final executable does not contain the debug information itself, but links to a separate `.dbg` file instead.
+Once the build is properly configured -- adding the flags could be done in the build system itself instead of passing them from the outside -- the final executable does not contain the debug information itself, but links to a separate `.dbg` file instead.
-The created debug information is much smaller in comparison due to the activated compression.

 The warning message of `readelf` can be ignored.
 In my experience, the debug information is properly connected and works with `gdb` and `lldb`.